The Oldest House in Santa Fe

 Best Things To Do In Santa Fe

-1. Santa Fe Plaza
+1. Hang Out In Santa Fe Plaza

-Located in the heart of Santa Fe’s Old Town, the Plaza is pedestrian-only making it a popular spot to explore on foot.
-The Santa Fe Plaza is a place where people come to gather and socialize in this tree-lined square.
+The Plaza is a place where people come to gather and socialize in this tree-lined square.

 It is a good starting point for your visit and one of the first Santa Fe attractions to see once you arrive.
 It also has an energetic atmosphere that draws many to visit.

 The obelisk monument in the center of the Plaza is a war memorial from 1868.
-It is in remembrance of the Mexican-American War with the Indians and Americans.
+It is in remembrance of the Mexican American War with the Indians and Americans.

 On each side is an inscription dedicated to the fallen heroes and hoping that prejudices would eventually dissolve.